Joppeur/PowerShell-scripts/README.md

 1. Place the simple-filesort script to the folder containing files you want to sort.
 2. Right-click the script and choose "Run with Powershell.

-The script will prompt your for confirmation before moving any files.
+The script will prompt for confirmation before moving any files.